lucah101/2025-Phase-1/README.md

 # 2025 Phase 1

 Welcome to Phase 1 of the 2025 MSA programme!
-The programme is split into two streams (Software Development and Data Science), and Phase 1 consists of Microsoft Learn modules for each stream.
+The programme is split into two streams (Data Science and Software Development), and Phase 1 consists of Microsoft Learn modules for each stream.

 The expected workload for Phase 1 of each stream is 3-4 hours per week.
 As such, we recommend that you use the schedule below to spread out your workload and not try to complete everything in one week.